HeyDavid633/PPoPP26-pap161-AE/README.md

 bash env_install.sh 80
 ```

 ### Comparisons that need to be run separately in the Artifact

-For the comparison of baselines MCFuser and Bolt, we have uploaded the relevant necessary confugration files to  [Google Drive](https://drive.google.com/file/d/17N-PfI0klMa1jHE-1YcpV5oNzjfcFxE4/view?usp=sharing).
+For the comparison of baselines MCFuser and Bolt, we have uploaded the relevant necessary configuration files to  [Google Drive](https://drive.google.com/file/d/17N-PfI0klMa1jHE-1YcpV5oNzjfcFxE4/view?usp=sharing).
 After downloading them and place the compressed package `ae-mcfuser-test.tar.gz` in `/src`, you need to execute the relevant installation script `script/MCFuser_install.sh`.
 The detailed steps are as follow:

 ```shell
 cd PPoPP26-pap161-AE/src